 We often think that if a little of something is good, a lot must be better.
-But be cautious: Too much intake of omega 3 fatty acids can promote a risk of stroke by thinning the blood excessively.
-Bleeding time is also prolonged with an intake of omega 3 fatty acids exceeding three grams a day (Greenland Eskimos who consume an average 10.5 grams a day of omega-3 fatty acids have an increased risk of hemorrhagic stroke.).
-Not only that, but too high a daily dose of omega 3 can also negatively affect your immune system.
+But be cautious: Too high a daily dose of omega 3 can negatively affect your immune system.
+Not only that, too much intake of omega 3 fatty acids can promote a risk of stroke by thinning the blood excessively.
+Bleeding time is also prolonged with an intake of omega 3 fatty acids exceeding three grams a day; in fact, studies show that Greenland Eskimos who consume an average 10.5 grams a day of omega-3 fatty acids have an increased risk of hemorrhagic stroke.

 If you are taking omega 3 supplements and eating whole foods containing omega 3 on a daily basis, you’re probably overdoing it.